DarshanMohije/RockPaperScissorsGUI/README.md

 - (for GUI version):
   run GameGUI.java file.

-  note: you can either run Game.java or GameGUI.java , Game.java version doesn't have any GUI.
+  Note: you can either run Game.java or GameGUI.java , Game.java version doesn't have any GUI.